CEGRcode/GenoPipe-docs/docs/deletionid.md

 * Q: I have run DeletionID but many genes are being returned in the output report.
 Are all of these genes in the list depleted from my sample?
   * First check your sequencing coverage.
 When it is low, DeletionID can misidentify or identify many more knockout regions than are actually present.
   * Is your assay chromatin based?
 DeletionID does not work well with RNAseq datasets due to the heavily skewed distribution of reads across the genome.
-Since scores are normalized by the median coverage under the assumption that the median score sufficiently represents the typical background coverage of a random interval, RNAseq style coverage would falsely identify a significant number of knockout sites for the lowly-expressed genes.
+Please read the [disclaimer][supported-assays] above for more information.
 * Q: I have data from a human/mouse deletion that I wish to identify.
 Do you have a reference database for genes from the mm10 or hg19 genome assemblies?
-  * DeletionID does not work well with samples from human or other organisms with large genomes.
-Please see the caution note above for more information.
+  * DeletionID has not been benchmarked against samples from human or other organisms with large genomes.
+Please see the [caution note][supported-genomes] above for more information.

+[supported-assays]:/docs/deletionid#supported-assays
+[supported-genomes]:/docs/deletionid#supported-genomes